erfianugrah/forminator/docs/FORM-VALIDATION.md

 **Output encoding:**
 - React automatically escapes JSX content
-- No `dangerouslySetInnerHTML` used anywhere in the app
+- No `dangerouslySetInnerHTML` used in the application

 ### SQL Injection Prevention